 If you’re like us and you needed to kill some time before your apartment was ready, there are a few things you can do.
 You can check out the Blue Lagoon when you arrive.
 It wasn’t a super convenient choice for us as the Blue Lagoon didn’t open until 9:00am, which would have meant spending four hours at the airport.
-However, if you’re interested in visiting, check out this detailed review of the Blue Lagoon.
+However, it’s a great way to start your trip if you can swing it.

 We went right to Reykjavik and stored our luggage at the bus terminal.
 Then, we walked into town for the morning.
 We went to the Sandholt Bakery on Laugavegur for a light breakfast, which opened at 7:00am.
 For vegans, you can have some of their fresh sourdough bread with an assortment of local jams and jellies.
 After walking around for a little bit, we were able to check in to our place and get some much needed rest.